karalus/esb0/README.md

 You need to have [Maven](http://maven.apache.org/) and [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.

-ESB Zero build is using Maven 3.6.x and has been tested with Oracle JDK8 and OpenJDK 11.
+ESB Zero build is using Maven 3.6.x and has been tested with OpenJDK 11 and OpenJDK 17.

 From version 1.4 on Java 8 is required at runtime.
 From version 1.11 on Java 11 is minimum requirement.